techgrounds/techgrounds-laminated-denim/01_Linux_1/01_completed_assignments/LNX-07 report.md

 # Bash scripting
 Bash is a command language and shell.
 Via a command line interface, it processes commands and executes them.
 Via scripting, it's possible to run multiple commands at once in sequence.

+#IT/Linux #IT/Linux/Bash

 ## Key-terms
 ##### PATH
 Allows the user to run command-line programs from directories other than the current working directory.
 Adding a new directory works as follows: `export PATH=/this/way/to/file:$PATH` to prioritise it. `export PATH=$PATH:/thisway/to/file` adds it to the end of the list of checked directories instead.
 This lasts until the end of the current shell session.
 To permanently add the directory, it requires a change in the shell configuration file, typically found at `~/.bashrc`.

 ##### bash
 A command language and shell.
 It can read the bash scripting language and execute the commands it reads.
+Used as a command, it tells the shell to execute the contents of the *stdinput.*

 ##### script
 A file with a list of commands.
 With a command language interpreter such as **bash**, it's possible to read and execute these commands.